fabioarciniegas/data_science_specialization_coursera_public/R_programmming/R_programming_course_notes.md

 ```

-rule of thumb according to video: guess  twice as much memory as the size of the object calculated colsxrowsx size of data cell
+rule of thumb according to video: guess  twice as much memory as the size of the object calculated colsxrowsx size of data cell.

+Apply functions over array margins (columns or rows):

 apply(X, MARGIN, FUN, ...)

+similar is lapply which is a bit more typical, just apply function to list

 ## MARGIN
 a vector giving the subscripts which the function will be applied over.
 E.g., for a matrix 1 indicates rows, 2 indicates columns, c(1, 2) indicates rows and columns.
 Where X has named dimnames, it can be a character vector selecting dimension names.